nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 `Design flaw` The use of truncated grid reference to locate a friend/hiker in distress could be an inferior approach because of the ambigious grid zone in Lantau Trail and MacLehose Trail.
 It will likely cause uncertainty and error.

-`Eureka` The sign post's identifier gives more useful information, e.g.
+`Discovery` The sign post's identifier gives more useful information, e.g.
 <br>Sign post M115 (prefix M denotes MacLehose Trail) is at lat lon 22.348108, 114.153725.
 <br>Sign post H062 (prefix H denotes Hong Kong Trail) is at lat lon 22.260450, 114.21352.
 <br>Sign post L047 (prefix L denotes Lantau Trail) is at lat lon 22.22656, 113.8668.